open-contracting/standard/docs/guidance/map/framework_agreements.md

   * If the framework agreement is closed, set `tender.tenderPeriod.endDate` to the deadline for responses to the invitation.
   * If the framework agreement is open, set `tender.tenderPeriod.endDate` to the last date that new suppliers can be added.

-### Addition of a supplier to a framework agreement
+### First-stage selection and addition of suppliers for the framework agreement

 * Create a release with the **same** `ocid` as the tender release and add 'award' to the `tag` array
 * Add an `Award` object to the `awards` array.